Now on iTunes: An audio galactogogue

 Feher’s study is cited in the Cochrane Review, which catalogues the highest quality studies of health care interventions.
 It’s a powerful illustration of the effect of relaxation on milk-making.
 Other researchers have shown that stress – and stress hormones – are linked with reduced milk production and lower milk transfer.
 That’s likely because stress hormones inhibit release of oxytocin.
 Oxytocin is the hormone that stimulates the tiny muscle bundles surrounding milk-making lobules in the breast, pushing milk through the ducts to the areola.
 Only after oxytocin pushes milk to the areola can milk be swallowed by the baby, or, for babies unable to nurse, collected via hand expression or an electronic pump.

 I’m constantly counseling NICU mothers about the link between relaxation and increased milk supply, but until I came across Feher’s study, I didn’t have anything concrete to offer.
 After some Google sleuthing, I connected with Feher, who was eager to make his recording available to NICU mothers.
-He has re-created the relaxation and visual imagery recording, and it is now available on iTunes as a free podcast.
+He has re-created the relaxation and visual imagery recording, and it is now available to download.

 As ABM’s Protocol committee recently reviewed, evidence for medications to increase milk supply is weak, and must be balanced against concerns about side-effects.
 I’m delighted that Feher has made his recording available to moms with NICU babies as a minimal-risk, evidnece-based strategy to increase milk production.